-Another petrol powered model is the Efco AG35 B45 Pro Petrol Lawn Scarifier which is on special offer for £436, an amazing £200 off the manufacturer’s recommended price.
+Another petrol powered model is the Efco AG40-S50 Semi-Professional Petrol Lawn Scarifier which is on special offer for £659, an amazing £170 off the manufacturer’s recommended price.

 Very solidly built it has a reliable Briggs & Stratton engine to power the 15 scarifying blades.

 The working depth is controlled via a single lever on the handlebar.
-It has a 48 litre debris collection bag.
+It has a a large debris collection bag.

-Free next working day delivery and a two year manufacturer’s warranty.
+Free next working day delivery and a three year manufacturer’s warranty.

-If you have a larger lawn to prepare for the summer then the Dori SC45BS Lawn Scarifier could well be what you are looking for.
+If you have a larger lawn to prepare for the summer then the Eliet E401 ECO Petrol Scarifier (Briggs & Stratton Engine) could well be what you are looking for.

 All steel construction adds to the durability and there is a tough belt drive and sealed bearings on the blade shaft to prolong life.

-Height adjustments are infinitely variable as there is an adjustment wheel.
+Height adjustments are variable as there is an adjustment wheel with 2 positions.

-The machine costs £539, £60 off the manufacturer’s recommended price and there is free next working day delivery and a two year manufacturer’s warranty.
+The machine costs £799.00 and there is free next working day delivery and a two year manufacturer’s warranty.